top of page

 Watch for reenactments or costumed guards during events—it adds a magical touch

-Don't miss the Royal Welch Fusiliers Museum: Included in your ticket, this museum inside the castle honours Wales' oldest infantry regiment with uniforms, medals, and moving stories.
+Don't miss the Royal Welch Fusiliers Museum: Included in your ticket, this museum inside the castle honors Wales' oldest infantry regiment with uniforms, medals, and moving stories.

 Bring a light jacket—even in summer.
 The castle is wind-exposed, especially on the upper levels.
 The weather can change quickly near the coast.